OCA/partner-contact/prt_partner_tweaks_access/readme/CONFIGURE.md

 - Go to "Settings -> User" and select a user

-- Select the contacts access level for the user In the "Contact Access" field
+- Select the contacts access level for the user in the "Other" —> "Contact Access" field
+- Add definitions of selection field options

 If enabled specify exact contacts user has access to: